- Follow Shy Girl Talking on WordPress.com

 So before we say good night, let’s review.
 Preserve your boundaries.
 Respect those of others.
 Don’t ever trust anyone who tells you they won’t hurt you if you lock yourself into the bedroom.
 Turn off your headlights in the fog; they just make it harder to see.
 And always say thank you to the pizza guy.

-Were you that kind of kid?
-That’s awesome.
-Because I surely wasn’t.
-If you’d been looking for me, you’d have had to rewind that little movie, climb branch by branch down the tree, slam through the screen door, back into the house.
-There I am.
-In the living room.
+If you’d been looking for me when I was a kid, this would have been your best bet: In the living room.
 Curled up in the puffy chair with pencil and paper or a book in my lap.

 Or LOOK or LIFE magazine.
 Or a volume of The World Book encyclopedia, which my parents bought from my second grade teacher, Miss Mershimer, who sold encyclopedias to make money during summer vacations.

 Or I could have been looking at one of my parents’ high school or college yearbooks, which I poured over repeatedly, feeling in some way that they could reveal great secrets.
 It was the same with my dad’s World War II scrapbook.
 When I was a kid, those memories were still too painful for him to share.
 It took decades for him to talk about his experiences in the war.
 But his scrapbook was on the bookshelf, sepia snapshots held in place with glued black photo corners, captioned meticulously in white ink on the black scrapbook pages, clues to his mystery.